Who is SupporterBase for?

-Every so often we get asked something along the lines of: “what kind of organization could benefit from SupporterBase”?
+Every so often we get asked something along the lines of: “what kind of organisation could benefit from SupporterBase”?

 It’s a fair question.
-SupporterBase draws on advanced campaigning principles of volunteer empowerment and distributed organizing.
-These can be powerful elements of a successful organizing strategy, but they are not necessarily for everyone.
+SupporterBase draws on advanced campaigning principles of volunteer empowerment and distributed organising.
+These can be powerful elements of a successful organising strategy, but they are not necessarily for everyone.

 That’s why we have come up with this quick list of common characteristics of a SupporterBase user.

 This list is by no means prescriptive!
 We have already seen how creative campaigners can take advantage of SupporterBase’s flexibility to propose new use cases :) Also, not all characteristics will necessarily apply to every user.
 Sharing any one of these characteristics, or a combination of them, could make SupporterBase a good fit for you.

 Nonetheless, we hope this short list can serve as a bit of a useful reference guide when thinking about whether SupporterBase might be right for your organisation or campaign.